nozaq/terraform-aws-secure-baseline/README.md

 Note that you need to define a provider for each AWS region and pass them to the module.
 Currently this is the recommended way to handle multiple regions in one module.
 Detailed information can be found at [Providers within Modules - Terraform Docs].

+A new S3 bucket to store audit logs is automatically created by default, while the external S3 bucket can be specified.
+It is useful when you already have a centralized S3 bucket to store all logs.
+Please see [external-bucket](./examples/external-bucket) example for more detail.

 ## Submodules

 This module is composed of several submodules and each of which can be used independently.